research-artifact/manifold-sca/README.md

 *instruction addresses* based on the instrument output you generated when preparing training data.

-We release the localized vulnerabilities in foler `vulnerability`.
+We release the localized vulnerabilities in folder `vulnerability`.
 In folder `vulnerability/contribution`, we list the corresponding *instruction addresses* of records that make primary contribution on the reconstruction of media data.
 We further map the pinpoined instructions back to the corresponding functions.
 These functions are